10 November. Friday, Week 31

 From what motives and attitudes do we act from day to day?
-All too many are workaholics, distracted from any serious reflection on our basic motives or even about the end-result of our excessive activism.
-A hurricane sweeps through our lives and drives other people as well.
-To correct this frenetic motion Scriptures declares that "by waiting and by calm you shall be saved" (Isa 30:15).
-Yet the Scriptures do not canonize inactivity.
-We have the example of Paul, apostle of the gentiles, world traveller in the second part of the Acts of the Apostles (Acts 13-28), prolific writer of letters, many of them preserved in the New Testament.
+Some are workaholics, distracted from serious reflection on what life is for or even about where the excessive activism is leading.
+A hurricane of urgency can sweep through our lives.
+To correct such a frenzy St Paul hopes that his readers are filled with all knowledge.
+Yet he does not canonize inactivity.
 In today’s text he even boasts of the work he has done for God.
-We can study his writings for signs of how to modulate our own activity.
+We can study his writings for signs of how to moderate our own activity.

-The spirit by which Paul wanted to be motivated was the Holy Spirit, the spirit of adoption through which we become "heirs with Christ" (Rom 8:15, 17).
-Paul was at the service of Christ Jesus, and achieved only what the Spirit prompted him to do.
-Courage spurred him on to undertake difficult tasks, to preach where Christ’s name was unknown.
-Yet amid draining demands Paul did not succumb to relentless activism nor to a blind drive to get it done, but found time to keep a corner of his heart for long stretches of contemplation, "eagerly awaiting the coming of our saviour."
-His ideal was to inspire and minister to the new life within the heart of the believer. "as gently as any nursing mother with her little ones" (I Thess 2:7) and warmly appreciating what God was accomplishing in and through others also.
-Paul furthered the charisms and talents of each person in the community, and this he saw as a "priestly duty, " fostering the heart of the believer to become a pleasing sacrifice to God.
+The spirit to guide us is the Holy Spirit, the spirit of adoption through which we become "heirs with Christ".
+Paul dedicates himself to doing what the Spirit prompted him to do, to undertake difficult tasks, to preach where Christ’s name was unknown.
+Still, Paul did not succumb to a blind drive to get things done, but managed to keep a corner of his heart for contemplation, "eagerly awaiting the coming of our saviour."
+His ideal was to nurture his believers "as gently as any nursing mother with her little ones" and he warmly appreciated the response of his converts.

-Turning to the gospel, we move from Paul's elevated spirituality to plainer, common-sense language.
-We are invited to be enterprising and to act with initiative.
-Jesus notes how worldly people possess these qualities more abundantly than the other-worldly.
-But in making good use of our bodies and human talents, we are serving the God who created us in the divine image and likeness (Gen 1:26) and to offer spiritual sacrifice to God who dwells within us as the temple of divine glory (2 Cor 6:16).
+Today's gospel speaks in plainer, everyday language.
+It invites to be enterprising and act with initiative.
+Jesus notes how worldly people possess these qualities more than the other-worldly.
+But in making good use of our bodies and human talents, we are serving the God who created us in the divine image and likeness and to offer spiritual sacrifice to God who dwells within us.

-This parable is one of the most puzzling of all the parables of Jesus.
-The main character is a steward who is dishonest and wasteful, as a result of which he is dismissed from his post.
-After his dismissal he takes decisive action to safeguard his future as best he can.
-Calling together his master's creditors, he reduces what they owe, probably by cancelling the cut that he would have got for himself.
-In other words, he forfeited money he would have received to ensure that he received something more valuable, the goodwill and the hospitality of his master's creditors.
+This parable is very puzzling.
+The main character is a steward who is dishonest and wasteful, as a result of which he is dismissed from his job.
+After being sacked he takes decisive action to provide for his future.
+Calling together his master's creditors, he reduces the debts they owe, probably by cancelling the cut that he would have got for himself.
+In other words, he forfeited a short-term profit he would have received to win something more valuable, the goodwill and the hospitality of his master's creditors.
 In a moment of crisis he realized that some things are more important than money and, on that basis, he took decisive action.